 The function of the crown is quite different to that of the filling.”

 On the other hand, if the tooth is very damaged and a large proportion of the natural crown of the tooth is either already missing or needs to be removed because it is so badly decayed (infected), then one needs a restoration that actually strengthens and supports such a tooth.
 The function of the crown, therefore is quite different to that of the filling.

 Most teeth that have undergone root canal treatment are already very damaged and gaining ‘accesses to the root canals for such a procedure (that ‘saves’ the tooth) inevitably has to remove even more of the ‘inside’ (or central part) of the tooth, so further weakening it.
-Finally, the process of root canal treatment dehydrates a tooth to a degree, rendering it more ‘brittle’ and so even more prone to fracture or splitting as a result of normal functional forces.
+Finally, root canal treatment dehydrates a tooth to a degree, rendering it more ‘brittle’ and even more prone to fracture or splitting due to normal functional forces.

 That is the reason that, very often, the dentist strongly recommends that the patient does not delay too long before protecting a tooth with a crown after the root canal procedure has been completed.

 Usually, a filling needs to be placed in a tooth prior to the tooth then being restored with a crown subsequently.
 This would then be termed a ‘core’ filling as it acts as a supporting and retaining core for the crown.
 This is because the crown replaces the outside surfaces (about 1.5mm) of the tooth crown; the core filling fills the missing ‘inside’ of the tooth.

 In the event of a root canal-treated tooth, there may be an additional requirement for one or two metal or fibre posts to be placed within the (root-filled) canal/s of the tooth to help retain the core filling.